Defending Pyramid's Design¶

 Some developers and microframework authors point out that Pyramid's "hello world" single-file program is longer (by about five lines) than the equivalent program in their favorite microframework.
 Guilty as charged.

 This loss isn't for lack of trying.
 Pyramid is useful in the same circumstance in which microframeworks claim dominance: single-file applications.
-But Pyramid doesn't sacrifice its ability to credibly support larger applications in order to achieve hello-world LoC parity with the current crop of microframeworks.
+But Pyramid doesn't sacrifice its ability to credibly support larger applications in order to achieve "hello world" lines of code parity with the current crop of microframeworks.
 Pyramid's design instead tries to avoid some common pitfalls associated with naive declarative configuration schemes.
 The subsections which follow explain the rationale.

 . |-- app.py |-- app2.py `-- config.py